dmitry-ivanov/laravel-console-logger/README.md

 Want to be notified if some kind of an error occurred?
 Meet notifications!

 Notification channels are optional and disabled by default.
-Each of them can be enabled and configured as you wish.
+Each of them can be enabled and configured as you need it.
 By default, you'll get notifications of each level which is higher than NOTICE (see [PSR-3 log levels](http://www.php-fig.org/psr/psr-3/#5-psr-log-loglevel)).
 That means, that you'll get notifications about each NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY, occurred while execution.